HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

 vi robot.sdf
 ~~~

-Paste the content of the robot.sdf (on your dekstop) inside the vi editor.
+Paste the content of the robot.sdf (on your dekstop) inside the vi editor (make sure VI is in INSERT mode, if not press i).
+To leave the insert mode you have to press Esc.
 To save and exit<sup>3</sup>:
 ~~~
 :w